 The Third Leg of Retirement Saving – Personal Savings

-There are a few simple steps you can take to start exploring your personal savings retirement options.
+Here are a few simple steps to start exploring your personal savings retirement options.

-- The first is to contact an independent financial professional who can council you on more options and details regarding your retirement.
+- The first is to contact an independent financial professional who can counsel you on more options and details regarding your retirement.

 - The second is to calculate your post-retirement income.
-Calculating your post-retirement income is one quick and easy way to start preparing for retirement.
+Calculating your post-retirement income is one quick and easy way to prepare for retirement.

 According to the RCS, currently, only 4 in 10 workers have done the simple calculating needed to determine a sufficient post-retirement income.